 This care step also relates to use of oils and fats when cooking with nonstick pans.
 Once again this will vary with the product and it’s always best to follow the manufacturers recommendations (important for warranty).

 But basically, a little oil or fat is generally acceptable and in some cases recommended.
 The main thing is to avoid overheating the oil or you will ruin it – the cooking surface.
 This is also unhealthy for you.

 I go into this in more depth in my article about using oil in nonstick cookware.

-The second rule starts with not putting nonstick pans in the dishwasher.
+The second step involves not putting nonstick pans in the dishwasher.

 Even though the instructions might say they are dishwasher safe, the pans can get knocked by the dishwasher arm or affected by harsh dishwashing chemicals.